Wheeling and Lake Erie Railway (1916–1988): History

 It was promoted by General E.R.
 Eckley who had similar ambitions to Joel Wood.
 He incorporated the Ohio & Toledo Rail Road (O&T) on May 7, 1872 to move coal from eastern Ohio mines to Lake Erie.
 Instead of building from the Wheeling area, however, this pike would sought a point slightly north at Wellsville, Ohio.
 With insufficient capital and an insistence to utilize shoddy construction standards his entire plan may have ended at the drawing board if it were not for the moribund 4-foot, 10-inch Carrollton & Oneida Railroad (C&O).
 Built to even poorer standards than the typical narrow-gauge, the C&O, with a history tracing back to 1837, linked its namesake towns along a 10-mile line laid with strap-iron rail.
 At Oneida, it interchanged with the Cleveland & Pittsburgh (a PRR subsidiary).
 During its brief time in service it was a hopeless failure.
 The operation was so bad, in fact, it was returned to its creditors in 1859 and deemed unsafe for steam locomotives.
 With no capital it limped along for the next seven years as a local, mule-powered operation.
 On February 26, 1866 it was reorganized as the Carrollton & Oneida whereupon some capital improvements allowed steam-powered service to return.
 Things remained this way until Carrollton sold the railroad to Eckley for $1 on July 15, 1873.
 He integrated it into his O&T system and made further upgrades, such as laying solid iron T-rail (3-foot gauge) and extending service to Minerva during 1874.

 After giving up on a Toledo route the general decided upon a Youngstown connection where interchange could be established with another narrow-gauge, the Painesville & Youngstown.
 Following yet another change of heart, Eckley scrapped the Youngstown idea and, instead, would aim for Painesville.
 Incorporated as the Painesville, Canton & Bridgeport Narrow Gauge Rail Road on January 12, 1875 it began construction from Chagrin Falls.
-Without the necessary funding, Eckley managed only to reach Solon (5.15 miles) by November of 1877 before money ran out.
+Without the necessary funding, Eckley managed only to reach Solon (5.15 miles) by November 1877 before money ran out.
 His venture then passed into Dr. Norman Smith's hands who incorporated the Youngstown & Connotton Valley (Y&CV) on August 29, 1877.
 Eckley initially remained president but after a dispute broke out between the two (regarding the northern terminus) the O&T was sold to creditor Cleveland Iron Company.
 It then awarded Smith the property in 1878 and Eckley's involvement ended.
-Just a year later, on October 20, 1879, Smith renamed the company as the Conotton Valley Railroad (CVRR) and completed an extension of the old O&T to Canton in early May of 1880.
+Just a year later, on October 20, 1879, Smith renamed the company as the Conotton Valley Railroad (CVRR) and completed an extension of the old O&T to Canton in early May 1880.
 His greatest achievement, from an historical perspective, was acquiring solid financial backing for the venture through a Massachusetts syndicate which aimed to develop the CVRR into one of Ohio's most successful narrow-gauges.